MartinYeung5/APEX/README.md

 1. 3% commission of each transaction fee.
 2. Advertisement fee
 3. Data package of user health data for medical research/report to university and hospital. (not include the sensitive information like personal name, address, phone number)

+## Privacy Issue:
+1. Don’t collect the sensitive information from people such as crdit card password, ID card number and so on
+2. Only collect the health record, medicine info, and other related information.

+## Platform Regulation:
+1. User will need the prescription for specific medicine

 ## Competitor